Comfort, Convenience, and Camaraderie: The Henrickson’s Life at Grand Arbor

 A comfortable way of life

-“There a lot of things we don’t have to do anymore,” said Stuart.
+“There are a lot of things we don’t have to do anymore,” said Stuart.
 “We don't have to mow the grass.
 We don't have to shovel snow.
 And if you don't want to cook, you can just walk downstairs and eat.”
-(Grand Arbor has a bistro and full-service restaurant.)
+(Grand Arbor has a bistro and full-service restaurant -open to the public.)

 The Nelson Wellness Center is a big plus.
 “Being a type one diabetic, exercise is very important to control my blood sugar,” said Stuart.
 Evelyn loves spending time in the warm-water pool.
 The Wellness Center is right in the building, so residents don’t have to go anywhere to take classes, work out in the gym, or swim.